rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 For instance, we have used a relationship *Owns* between movies and studios.
 We might also choose to have an attribute *studioName* of entity set *Movies*.
 While there is nothing illegal about doing so, it is dangerous for several reasons:

 1. Doing so leads to repetition of a fact, with the result that extra space is required to represent the data.
-2. There is an update-anomaly potential, since we might change the realtionship but not the attribute, or vice-versa.
+2. There is an update-anomaly potential, since we might change the relationship but not the attribute, or vice-versa.

 ### 4.2.3 Simplicity Counts